dmrickey/fvtt-ckl-roll-bonuses/README.md

 </details>

 ## Weapon Focus
 Automatically add +1 to attack rolls to weapons with `Weapon Focus`.
-Inclues `Greater Weapon Focus` and `Gnomish Weapon Focus`.
+Includes `Greater Weapon Focus` and `Gnomish Weapon Focus`.

 <details>
   <summary>How to configure Weapon Focus (click to expand)</summary>